tragfox/Angular-Nestjs.html/README.md

         code link la noi ve duong dan link cua file CSS ":href="/index.css" JavaScript we just need the basics
         script code
+# index4.html
+7. nestJS setup &postman

+        learn to find terminal in your system

+        install environment nestjs

+        postman is a tool, its a software, when we develop backend, we need to fetch data from backend or

+        when we develop a local, evironment for backend need to use software

+ 8. database environment setup for postgresSQL

+        download postgresSQL

+        PG admin.org its a visualized database management tool
+9. Nodejs express and server practice

+        learn how to use terminal

+        notice regular server look like, and how to code

+        npm init -y command for you to generate a file package.json

+        npm i express command

+        create new file server.js

+        use code a too naming a new variable called 'express', "require some thing" the express is coming from the "node module"

+        console log in the backend

+        press control +C to get out of the terminal

+        learn the second important thing app.get(),app.listen()

+        learn how to send the HTML file back to browser inside your server.js